Dry Eye Evaluation and Treatment

 What Causes Dry Eye?

 People can develop dry eye for many different reasons.
 Many people over the age of 65 experience symptoms of dry eyes as part of the aging process.
-Women are more likely to develop dry eyes due to hormonal changes caused by pregnancy, the use of oral contraceptives and menopause.
-Some common medicines, such as antihistamines, decongestants, blood pressure medications and antidepressants can reduce the production of tears.
+Women are more likely to develop dry eyes due to hormonal changes caused by pregnancy, the use of oral contraceptives, and menopause.
+Some common medicines, such as antihistamines, decongestants, blood pressure medications, and antidepressants, can reduce the production of tears.
 People with certain conditions, such as rheumatoid arthritis, diabetes, or thyroid problems, are more likely to experience dry eye symptoms.
-Other underlying causes of dry eyes include inflammation of the eyelids and inflammation of the surfaces of the eye.
-Exposure to cold, smoke, and dry climates can lead to tear evaporation, which in turn leads to dry eye symptoms.
-Failure of the eyes to blink frequently (during long periods of computer use for example) may also play a part in that process.

-What are Symptoms of Dry Eye?
+What are the Symptoms of Dry Eye?

-Signs and symptoms of Dry Eye, which usually affect both eyes, may include:
+Signs and symptoms of dry eye, which usually affect both eyes, may include:

-- A stinging, burning or scratchy sensation in your eyes
+• A stinging, burning, or scratchy sensation in your eyes

 How is Dry Eye Diagnosed?